Mick Kelleher

-Career

-Minor Leagues
+Playing career

+St. Louis Cardinals

+Kelleher was taken out of the University of Puget Sound by the St. Louis Cardinals in the third round of the 1969 MLB Draft.
 As a minor leaguer with the Tulsa Oilers in 1972, Kelleher set an American Association record for shortstops with a .979 fielding percentage.

-Playing career
+He spent four years in the minors, stuck behind incumbent middle infielder Dal Maxvill.
+When Maxvill was traded on August 30, 1972, Kelleher was called up the following day and started the remainder of the season.

+Houston Astros

-Kelleher's contract was sold by the Cardinals to the Astros on October 26, 1973.
+Kelleher's contract was sold by the Cardinals to the Houston Astros on October 26, 1973.
+He spent most of the season in the minors with the Denver Bears, but had two stints with the big league club that year.

+St. Louis Cardinals (second stint)

+After the 1974 season, the Cardinals purchased him back from the Astros.

+Chicago Cubs

+On December 22, 1975, the Chicago Cubs acquired Kelleher for Vic Harris.
 His most notable moment as an active major-league player happened in the second inning of a 9–4 Cubs win over the San Diego Padres in the second game of a doubleheader at Wrigley Field on August 7, 1977.
 The 5–9, 170-pound Kelleher fought 6–6, 210-pound Dave Kingman who had successfully broken up a double-play attempt with a hard slide after being hit by a Steve Renko pitch.
 The ensuing bench-clearing brawl resulted in the ejections of both Kelleher and Kingman.
 The two became teammates the following season, after Kingman signed with the Cubs as a free agent.

+Detroit Tigers

+On April 1, 1981, the Detroit Tigers purchased Kelleher from the Cubs.

+California Angels

-In 11 seasons, Kelleher was an infielder for the St. Louis Cardinals (1972–73 and 1975), Houston Astros (1974), Chicago Cubs (1976–80), Detroit Tigers (1981–82) and California Angels (1982).
-He was a member of the 1982 AL Western Division Champions, playing mostly shortstop and hitting .163 in 49 at bats.
+On April 21, 1982, the California Angels purchased Kelleher from the Tigers.
+He was a member of the 1982 AL Western Division Champions, playing mostly shortstop and hitting .163 in 49 at-bats.
 He did not appear in the playoffs.
+After the season, Kelleher was released by the Angels.

 Playing in 622 games, Kelleher recorded a career .213 batting average in 1,081 at bats.
 He is the most recently retired non-pitcher to have more than 1,000 at-bats and no home runs.